sd19spring/adventure-unlocked/README.md

 Adventure unlocked is a generative parser based text game.
 It has new music and different interactions for every play through.
 The user interacts with the game in a terminal-like window where they can type in any command that they would like to explore the world.

-## Getting started
+## Looks cool, right?
+The game is a thrilling murder mystery, where you solve a murder.
+Will there be twists and turns you may ask?
+Well of course, though depending on how you play the game, things may change.
+The game will immerse you with its charming music and riveting story, and allow you to escape into another world.
+Come on!
+Give it a try!

+## Playing the Game
-### Installing
+### Installation

-Adventured unlocked is built with the following dependencies: pygame, MIDIUtil, and pickle.
+Adventured unlocked is built with the following dependencies: pygame, and sonic-pi.

     pip install pygame, MIDIUtil, pickle